State-level Population Estimates for Massachusetts

 |Geographic Area||Vital Events||Net Migration|

-Figure 5 demonstrates the magnitude of each of the components of population change, graphing component rates by U.S. region.
-Births represent the component with the greatest influence on population change, and are more heavily weighted to the West and South.
-Deaths are the second most influential component and are most prominent in the Midwest and Northeast.
-International migration is heavily weighted to the Northeast, while domestic migration adds to the West and especially to the South, with losses in the Midwest and Northeast.
+Figure 7 demonstrates the magnitude of each of the components of population change, graphing component rates by U.S. region.
+Births represent the component with the greatest influence on population change, and are more heavily weighted to the West, South, and Midwest.
+Deaths are the second most influential component and are most prominent in the Midwest, South, and Northeast.
+International migration is heavily weighted to the Northeast, while domestic migration adds to the West and especially to the South, with losses in the Midwest and especially the Northeast.

 Resources and Downloads